frenkelor/ADWard-SDK-IOS/README.md

 }

 ```
-each time a player shares content Adward SDK will call this observable function with the amount of points that the user deserved.
+Each time a player shares content Adward SDK will call this observable function with the amount of points that the user deserves.

 To show Adward content window call:
 ```